oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-labs.md

 ## A. Helidon for Cloud Native

-This set of lab instructions is based on the virtual machine image dated 2020-04-03 (3rd April 2020)
+This set of lab instructions is based on the virtual machine image dated 2020-10-09 (9th October 2020)

 ### **Introduction**